 - Know and ready to use effective communication strategies on interpersonal and group levels.

-- Introduction to state of art of social psychologyCourse overview; key definitions; overview of theoretical perspectives; social psychology and reproducibility crisis; social-psychological interventions; methodological challenges of social psychology.
+- Introduction to the state of the art of social psychologyCourse overview; key definitions; theoretical perspectives; social-psychological interventions; methodological challenges of social psychology.
 Selected classical theories of social behaviour (Social Cognitive Theory, Theory of planned behaviour: Focus theory of normative conduct)

 - Self and self-presentationSelf; self-concept; self-esteem; sociometer theory; terror management theory; Social identity theory; identity signalling, self-presentation/impression management strategies, self-regulation

-- Interpersonal and intergroup relationshipsAggression: definition and types of aggressive behavior.
+- Interpersonal and intergroup relationshipsAggression: definition and types of aggressive behaviour.
 The nature of aggression: theoretical perspectives on aggression and its criticism.
-Frustration-aggression hypothesis.
-Aggression as a learned behavior.
+Determinants of aggressive behaviour.
+Reducing aggression.
+Affiliation, attraction, and close relationships.
 Determinants of relationship formation.
+Homophily.
 Mere exposure effect.
 Matching hypothesis.
-The dynamics of personal relationships.
-Affiliation, attraction, and close relationships.
-Homophily.
-Prosocial behavior: altruism theories, bystander intervention decision model
+Social capital theory: offline and online perspectives.
+Privacy and self-disclosure in personal relationships.
+Prosocial behaviour: altruism theories, bystander intervention decision model

 - Exam test